 In many cases, private homeowners’ insurance policies will not pay for injuries suffered by individuals who are renting the site for money.
 That would mean just the individual homeowner is liable, and that person often doesn’t have enough in assets to cover the damages.

 Airbnb’s Terms of Service do assert an assumption of risk clause that says users of the service assume liability.
-However, it may still be worth it to explore a claim against the company if the injury is serious.
+However, it may still be worth it to explore a claim against the company with the assistance of a rental injury lawyer in Fort Lauderdale if the injury is serious.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.